Orange Cranberry Biscotti

 - 3/4 cup sugar

-- 3/4 cup unsalted butter, melted
+- 3/4 cup unsalted butter melted

-- 2 extra large eggs
+- 2 large eggs

-- 3/4 cup dried cranberries
+- 1/2 cup dried cranberries

 - Bake for 35 minutes until the edges start to brown slightly.
 Turn the oven down to 325F and take the biscotti out.
-Let the biscotti rectangle cool on the pan for 15 minutes, then slice them up with a serrated knife vertically into 1/2 inch thicknesses.

-- Let the knife do the work for you, and use light pressure so the cookies don’t break (and if your dough tears, let them cool for 5 more minutes).
+- Let the biscotti cool on the pan for 15 minutes, then slice with a sharp knife vertically into 1/2 inch thick pieces.
+Let the knife do the work for you, and use light pressure so the cookies don’t break (and if your dough tears, let them cool for 5 more minutes).